Head Baseball Coach

 Campus or Site Location: Greeneville

-Doug Jones is entering his 15th season as the head coach at Tusculum College and is the winningest coach in the history of the program.
+Doug Jones is the head coach at Tusculum College and is the winningest coach in the history of the program.
 Jones has guided Tusculum to 11 consecutive winning seasons, while posting a school record 467 victories in his 14 campaigns in Greeneville.

 He has directed the program into one of its most successful and exciting periods.
 His last nine teams have posted 30-win campaigns, including four of the last seven that have eclipsed the 40-win plateau.
 The best year during that run was a 50-14 campaign in 2007.
 In its last seven seasons, TC is an amazing 274-114-1 (.706), including four South Atlantic Conference Championships, two SAC Tournament titles and five trips to the NCAA Division II Tournament.